zsharp-gls/systemweb-adapters/docs/framework.md

 }
 ```

-Customizing the adapters is done by adding modules to via `Application.AddSystemWebAdapters()` which will be loaded within the `SystemWebAdaptersModule` registered in `web.config`.
-The available configuration right now are described below.
+Customizing the adapters is done by adding modules to the app via `Application.AddSystemWebAdapters()`, which will be loaded within the `SystemWebAdaptersModule` registered in `web.config`.
+The available configurations right now are described below.

 ## Additional Modules